regro/regolith/docs/rc.rst

 =========
 The collection name inside of a database to use.

-``document``
+``documents``
 ================
-The document to add, update, etc. Should be in JSON / mongodb format.
+List of documents to add, update, etc. Should be in JSON / mongodb format.

 ``public_only``
 ==================